 What Is Azelaic Acid?

-In short, Gerstner says azelaic acid is a dicarboxylic acid that helps exfoliate the skin and is synthesized by yeast naturally—but it can be derived from a number of places.
-"Azelaic acid is produced naturally on your own skin by your own yeast, but you can also make it in a laboratory, and it can come from grains and cereals," Fusco says.
-In addition to being comedolytic (meaning it prevents comedones) and working to exfoliate deep within the pores, Fusco says azelaic acid is also keratolytic (decreases keratin), anti-inflammatory, and has antioxidant properties.
+In short, Gerstner says azelaic acid is a dicarboxylic acid that helps exfoliate the skin and is synthesized by yeast naturally—but it can be derived from several places.
+"Azelaic acid is produced naturally on your skin by yeast, but you can also make it in a laboratory, and it can come from grains and cereals," Fusco says.
+In addition to being comedolytic (meaning it prevents comedones - blackheads) and working to exfoliate deep within the pores, Fusco says azelaic acid is also keratolytic (decreases keratin), anti-inflammatory, and has antioxidant properties.
 Like we said, it's an overachiever.

 Though Fusco and Gerstner recommend a prescription form of azelaic acid to their patients (either Finacea or Azelex) in a strength of 15 percent to 20 percent respectively, it's also available over the counter in a lower strength of 10 percent or less.
 Azelaic acid can be found in leave-on topical treatments and comes in gel, foam, and cream forms, which are designed to be used on different areas of the body.
 For instance, the foam version is better suited to cover a larger area like the back than a small cream or gel would be.

 Benefits of Azelaic Acid for Skin

 Azelaic acid is a multifunctional skincare ingredient that tackles a multitude of concerns related to breakouts and inflammation:

-- Exfoliates gently: It goes deep within the pores and removes dead skin cells that cause dull skin tone and clogged pores.
+- Gently exfoliates: It goes deep within the pores and removes dead skin cells that cause dull skin tone and clogged pores.

 - Fights acne: It has antibacterial properties, and according to Fusco, it's reported to be bactericidal to P. acnes, which leads to acne.

-- Reduces inflammation: It soothes irritation and helps to improve red bumps caused by inflammation.
+- Reduces inflammation: Azelaic acid soothes irritation and helps to improve red bumps caused by inflammation.